2005

 [Later note (Saturday, 11-19-2022): That fallacious and counterproductive tendency to think that your mood is a reaction to your situation can cause unnecessary animosity between people.
 If other people are part of your immediate environment when that mental dynamic proceeds, you may associate some of those people with your bad feeling.
 Then it’s only a small mental step to conclude that those people are deliberately causing you to feel bad.
 To which conclusion you respond by attacking them.
 They retaliate, and now you’re right that they’re deliberately hurting you.
 Thus a perpetual conflict is created that could have been avoided.]

 ● 12-22-2005: Plato’s maxim that a man always does what he thinks good, is absurd.
 It’s true only in the sense that we generally try to rationalize, or excuse, our actions to ourselves.
-But very commonly we do not attempt to do what we think is good.
+But commonly we do not attempt to do what we think is good.
 For example, just now I ate some candy, though I knew it would contravene my diet and hurt me in the long run.
 I simply lacked the strength to do what I knew was best.
 It was a failure, an error.
 I don’t pretend that it was “good.”
 I knew it was “bad,” but did it anyway.
 Besides, if it were true that everyone always did what he thought good, we could never legitimately find people morally blameworthy.
 Nor, indeed, could we ever find them legally culpable.
 According to the M’Naughen Test, a criminal defendant is legally insane (and so not guilty of the crime he’s accused of) if he did not know the nature of the crime or did not understand right from wrong at the time it was committed.
 And if a man always does what he thinks is good, or right, he would never, at the time he commits an illegal act, understand it to be wrong.

 ● 12-28-2005: I think perhaps one reason why Stanley Tookie Williams was not given clemency is that sparing his life would have focused attention on the death penalty’s rationale and made it difficult to justify executing anyone.